kenellorando/cadence/README.md

 ## 👩‍💻 Developing

 ### Building the Stack
-If you are developing and need to rebuild exactly what you have, use the `--build` flag.
+If you are changing code and need to rebuild exactly what you have, use the `--build` flag.

 1. `docker compose down; docker compose up --build`

 ### Development Mode
-Cadence provides special administrative controls that may be useful for testing in an optional development API.
+Cadence provides special administrative control that may be useful for testing though an API that may be optionally enabled.
 As the name implies, don't enable development mode on a production server.

 1. Edit `cadence/config/cadence.env`.
    1. Set `CSERVER_DEVMODE` from `0` (disabled) to `1` (enabled).

 ### API Reference
-If you are developing a custom client for Cadence Radio stacks, [Cadence's Wiki API Reference](https://github.com/kenellorando/cadence/wiki/API-Reference) provides usage details and complete request/response examples.
+[Cadence's API Reference](https://github.com/kenellorando/cadence/wiki/API-Reference) provides usage details and complete request/response examples.